 We all know that fire is deadly.
-But unlike a car fire, in which you are on land and have high chances of getting help and escaping, if your boat motor catches fire, you are on your own.
-Even when you abandon the boat and jump to the water, you can be very far away from the shore.
+But unlike a car fire, in which you are on land and have a high chance of getting help and escaping, if your boat motor catches fire, you are on your own.
+Even when you abandon the boat and jump into the water, you can be very far away from the shore.
 So, what should you do immediately if a boat motor catches fire?

 Most importantly, you must turn off the engine and fuel supply.
 Then, quench the fire with a Class B or C fire extinguisher.
 If possible, use the paddles to turn the boat’s front into the wind to keep the fire away from the rest of the vessel.

 But what if you don’t have access to a fire extinguisher?
 Read on to find out.

 - Things You Should Do Immediately if a Boat Motor Catches Fire

 - What if You Don’t Have a Fire Extinguisher Onboard?

 - Five Common Causes of Fire on Outboard Motors